-Ideal candidates will have strong writing and editing skills, excellent organizational and problem solving skills, and the ability to work independently and as a team player.
+Ideal candidates will have strong writing and editing skills, excellent organizational and problem-solving skills, and the ability to work independently and as a team player.
 Interest in natural history or working in a museum setting is a plus.
-We encourage applications from students majoring in communications, marketing, English, and the humanities and social sciences.
+We encourage applications from students majoring in communications, journalism, marketing, and English.

 Education Intern in Dinosaur Hall

-Dinosaur Education Interns master both informal teaching focused in Dinosaur Hall and can be trained to teach more formal classes for children in grades K-8 on topics such as dinosaurs, evolution, taxonomy and geology.
-Working in Dinosaur Hall, interns use a variety of hands-on activities to engage visitors and students in the process of paleontology.
-In the Big Dig interns educate children about the process of excavation and field work using real fossils and cast material.
-On the main exhibit floor, interns serve as informal educators using the dinosaur mounts and touchable fossils to explain issues in paleontology and natural sciences.
-In the Fossil Preparation Lab interns learn techniques of vertebrate fossil preparation and explain general methods, processes and principals of paleontology to museum visitors.
-While focused on the topics visitors explore in Dinosaur Hall, this internship will also introduce you to the work of the Education Department as a whole.
+Dinosaur Education Interns master informal teaching focused in Dinosaur Hall and can be trained to teach more formal classes for children in grades K-8 on topics such as dinosaurs, evolution, taxonomy, and geology.
+Working in Dinosaur Hall, interns use a variety of hands-on activities to engage visitors and students in the processes of paleontology.
+In The Big Dig, interns educate children about the processes of excavation and fieldwork using real fossils and cast material.
+On the main exhibit floor, interns serve as informal educators, using the dinosaur mounts and touchable fossils to explain issues in paleontology and natural sciences.
+In the Fossil Preparation Lab, interns learn techniques of vertebrate fossil preparation and explain general methods, processes, and principals of paleontology to museum visitors.
+While focused on the topics visitors explore in Dinosaur Hall, this internship will also introduce interns to the work of the Education Department as a whole.

 Education Intern for Explorers Camp

-The Academy's Explorers Camp programs provide a fun and educational experience for campers at the Academy's museum during spring break and in the summer.
-Children aged 6 to 12 participate in weeklong, hands-on themed programs that reflect the research of the Academy's own scientists.
-Campers conduct experiments with scientists, sketch with Academy artists, explore the museum's research labs and animals and plant collections, meet a variety of interesting live animals, and take science on the road with weekly trips.
+Academy Explorers Camp programs provide a fun and educational experience for campers at the museum during spring break and during the summer.
+Children age 6 to 12 participate in week-long, hands-on, themed programs that reflect at the Academy.
 Themes explored include water, animals, fossils, nature, and insects.